Learning-from-the-curve/learning-from-the-curve/_posts/daily-updates/2020-04-01-COVID19-Daily-update-on-number-of-cases-and-deaths.md

 ##### 2.1 Number of cases

 Figure 1 shows the total number of cases by date for the 10 most infected countries in the world.
 This is a snapshot of the outbreak across countries.
 While China has been stabilizing since the end of February, many countries are still facing the onset of the pandemic in their country.
-The country with the most cases is the USA, with 189,618 total confirmed cases.
-Second is Italy, with 105,792 confirmed cases, and Spain follows, with 94,417 cases.
+The country with the most cases is the United States of America, with 189,618 total confirmed cases.
+Second is Italy with 105,792 confirmed cases, and Spain follows, with 94,417 cases.

 {% include plots/daily-update-2020-04-01/2020-04-01-cases_cum-dateRep-plain.html %}
 *Figure 1: Total cases by date, global top 10.*